Skip to Content

 important cause of speech and language delays in children.
 For this reason,

-speech and language developmental delay.
+hearing tests are very important when there is any suspected speech and language development delay.
 Hearing problems that are caught and

 treated within 6 months after birth may help prevent some developmental

-problems, including those related to speech and language development.footnote 1
+problems, including those related to speech and language development.

 United States Preventive Services Task Force